 The Genesis of Ave Maria School

-Unfortunately in 1998 on May 28, Mrs. Antwi passed away.
+Unfortunately in 1995, on May 28, Mrs. Antwi passed away.
 At this time, the school she started with just three pupils and two teachers had developed to stage 5 with 480 pupils and fourteen teachers.
-The number of administrative, teaching and non teaching staff for the Nursery, Primary and JSS was fifty seven.
+The number of administrative, teaching and non-teaching staff for the nursery, primary and JSS was fifty seven.
 Looking ahead it was our aim to finally have a three stream school with all the facilities needed to groom children into well developed individuals both academically and socially.
-At this time the number of pupils in the Nursery, Primary and JHS was about One thousand one hundred.
-In 2002, the inevitable happened the death of Mr. K. Antwi the Managing Proprietor and his daughter Ms Gloria Antwi the assistant Headmistress, may their souls rest in perfect peace.
-At this point the school has became a three streamed school up to JHS 3 which is the final class in the Junior High School Education Programme.
+At this time the number of pupils in the nursery, primary and JHS was about nine hundred.
+In 2002, the inevitable happened; the death of Mr. K. Antwi the Managing Proprietor and his daughter Ms Gloria Antwi, the assistant Headmistress, may their souls rest in perfect peace.
+At this point the school has become a three-stream runing up to JHS3, which is the final class in the Junior High School Education Programme.

-2002 to 2005, Board of Directors were put in place to steer the affairs of the school.
-The Board comprise, Mr. Joseph Sam of Legfield Associates, the schools lawyer and Board Secetary, Mrs. Kate Cobbinah retired Educationist Board Chairman, Mr. Mensa Bonsu CEO Prime Time, and Mr. Kwasi Boadi Boateng, became the acting Managing Proprietor.
+Mr. Joseph Sam of Legfield Associates, the schools lawyer and Board Secretary; Mrs. Kate Cobbinah retired Educationist and Board Chairperson, Mr. Kwaku Mensa-Bonsu, CEO Prime Time; and Mr. Kwasi Boadi Boateng became the acting Managing Proprietor.

 Though we still have a long way to go we can confidently say that a lot has been achieved.
-The school has added to its many facilities, a school canteen, a pick and drop school bus service, a second to non Nursery Complex and a mordern boarding facility to commence next academic year, January 2009.
+The school has added to its many facilities, a school canteen, a pick and drop school bus service, a second to none Nursery Complex and a modern boarding facility for boys and girls which commenced in January 2009